Hero64/testserve/README.md

 ## Features

 - Quick (near instant) startup
-- Built in DNS server to redirect *.meh, *.dev to 127.0.0.1 (requires additional configuration for your system to use this server)
+- Built in DNS server to redirect *.meh, *.dev, *.test to 127.0.0.1 (requires additional configuration for your system to use this server)
 - Proxies regular HTTP requests and websocket connections based on the `Host` HTTP header